 That, in turn, could make it more expensive for Prague to finance its own state debt.

-Czech President Vaclav Klaus, known for his skepticism of the EU, said he opposes contributing because.
-He argued that doing so would add to the country's own debt problems — even though central bank loans to the IMF do not come from government budgets, and do not have a direct effect on state debt.
+Czech President Vaclav Klaus, known for his skepticism of the EU, said he opposes contributing because it would add to the country's own debt problems.

 "In this situation, it would be irresponsible to increase our debt by providing more loans to the countries with extreme debts, which would only allow them to further delay real solutions," Klaus said Monday on Czech public radio.